dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

   (! exp id))
 ```

-This is really beautiful because we just wrote a CPSer using CPS!
+This is beautiful because we just wrote a CPSer using CPS!

 *The End*